mjambon/vanity/README.md

 Implementation
 --

-This proof-of-concept is implemented as a command-line program that reads a dictionary in source form, checks its validity, and produces a readable document.
+`vanity` is implemented as a command-line program that reads a dictionary in source form, checks its validity, and produces a readable document.

 The input is a list of term definitions.
-The YAML syntax was chosen as it accommodates text better than JSON and is more readable than XML.
+The yaml syntax was chosen as it accommodates text better than json and is more readable than XML.
 Structured data such as lists of synonyms can easily be added without extending the syntax.
 The only originality is in the markup language used in the body of the definitions, which uses its own